-A walkout basement is a type of basement that has its own entrance, typically at ground level.
+A walkout basement is a type of basement that has its entrance, typically at ground level.

-The term "walk-up basement" refers to a basement that has all walls below grade and has an exterior entrance via stairs leading up to ground level.
+The term "walk-up basement" refers to a basement with all walls below grade and an exterior entrance via stairs leading up to ground level.

 A daylight basement typically includes full-sized windows that can let in "daylight" and naturally brighten the basement space.

 But it does not include an exterior door on the ground level.
 The entrance is typically at the side or back of the house.

 A traditional basement is usually only accessible from the inside of the house.